How School District Boundaries Work on Long Island

 - School tax rates

-Because school taxes make up a large portion of property taxes on Long Island, district boundaries can have a significant financial impact.
+Because school taxes make up a large share of property taxes on Long Island, district boundaries can have a major financial effect in addition to shaping where children are eligible to attend public school.

 How to Determine a Property’s School District

-The only reliable ways to determine a property’s school district are:
+The most reliable ways to determine a property’s public school district are:

 - Reviewing the school district tax code on a property tax bill

-- Confirming directly with the school district administration
+- Confirming directly with the school district registrar, business office, or administration

-- Using official municipal or county GIS tools
+- Using official municipal, county, or district mapping tools where available

-Real estate listings, mailing addresses, and ZIP codes should not be relied upon as definitive sources.
+Real estate listings, mailing addresses, and ZIP codes should not be treated as definitive sources.
+When a school assignment is important to your decision, check ahead and ask for confirmation tied to the exact street address.

 Common Mistakes and Assumptions

-- Assuming a ZIP code determines school district
+- Assuming a ZIP code determines the school district

 - Believing village residency guarantees a specific district